Kalshi logo

 1. 1

-Enter Original Stake: Input how much you bet on your original wager (e.g., $100)
+Enter Original Stake: Input how much you originally bet (e.g., $100)

 2. 2

-Enter Original Odds: Input the American odds from your original bet (e.g., +300 on a futures bet)
+Enter Original Odds: Input the American odds of your original bet (e.g., +300)

 3. 3

-Enter Current Hedge Odds: Input the current odds on the opposite outcome you want to hedge (e.g., -150)
+Enter Hedge Odds: Input the current odds for the opposing outcome (e.g., -150)

 4. 4